MicrosoftDocs/Devices-docs/surface-hub/surface-hub-security.md

 Built on Windows 10, Surface Hub delivers enterprise-grade modern security enabling IT admins to enforce data protection with BitLocker, Trusted Platform Module 2.0 (TPM), plus cloud-powered security with Windows Defender (also known as Microsoft Defender).

 > [!TIP]
-> For Surface Hub 3, see [Surface Hub 3 security best practices](surface-hub-3-security.md)
+> For Surface Hub 3, see [Security best practices for Surface Hubs running Microsoft Teams Rooms on Windows](surface-hub-3-security.md)

 ## Defense-in-depth security